 Authorized volunteers have both UW liability coverage and limited workers’ compensation coverage (medical payments only) for their approved duties.
 Volunteers are not eligible for UW health insurance benefits.

 Volunteers who have catastrophic injuries are not eligible for salary replacement, disability or death benefits under Washington workers’ compensation law.
-For this reason, Risk Management recommends that they not work with blood borne pathogens, radiation, biological agents exceeding Risk Group 2 of the NIH Guidelines, high-risk power tools or with any other equipment, materials or in any environment that has a high risk of catastrophic injury or death.
+For this reason, Risk Management recommends that they not work with blood borne pathogens, radiation, biological agents exceeding Risk Group 2 of the NIH Guidelines: Section III-D-1, high-risk power tools or with any other equipment, materials or in any environment that has a high risk of catastrophic injury or death.

 COVID-19 vaccine requirement